First Owner: 2nd October 1959 – 31st July 1963

 His cover artwork for the March 1968 edition of Argosy: The Short Story Magazine, which demonstrates the style of an earlier commission in 1965 for King magazine, where, over the course of four issues, Fratini illustrated a Peter O’Donnell Modesty Blaise serial.
 Modesty Blaise, a long running British newspaper cartoon, followed the adventures of a fictional action heroine in her spoof spy-fi adventures.

 RENATO FRATINI’S LAST MOVE - MEXICO

-By 1969 Fratini felt he had seen enough of England and early in 1970 left for Mexico.
+By 1969 Fratini felt he had seen enough of England and was disillusioned with the amount of tax he was paying.
+Early in 1970 he left for Mexico.
+His friend Enzo Ragazzini had told of the low cost of living there.
 He did plenty of commercial work for America, including ads for Pepsi-Cola, while still contributing the odd assignment for Downtons (including the Carry On films).

 Having interviewed both Colin Holloway and Gina Fratini for his book, Sim Branaghan, was asked why Renato chose Mexico.
 He said "It’s hard to say really.
 He was paying a lot of tax in England.
 I know that he’d remarried by this point so perhaps it was that his new wife, about whom I know very little, had a connection there?
 Or maybe he just fancied somewhere exotic, who knows?"

 Colin Holloway recalled how Downton's had difficulty getting money out to him as cheques had a habit of disappearing in the post.
 An Italian collaborator from the Studio D'ami in period met Fratini in Mexico; saying "he always had a glass full of whiskey on his work table."
 It was believed he got a job with their government and settled there on a permanent basis.